garyd203/graphql-guide/README.md

 ## Requests

 ### Network Protocol
 Requests are implemented as a text body in a HTTP(S) POST to a single URL (it is also possible, but unwise, to use HTTP GET with a URL-encoded GraphQL request).
-Responses always have HTTP status code 200.
+Responses usually have HTTP status code 200, but some servers may use a HTTP status of 400 for some errors.

 ### Operations
 There are 3 types of request (called "operations").
 Functionally, here's what they mean